AlaaLab/ETAB/README.md

 ## 🤝 Community

-Connect with other researchers for questions or discussions by joining our community on [Slack](https://app.slack.com/client/T040005U9PV/C03VB46GYQM)!
+Connect with other researchers for questions or discussions by joining the ETAB community on [Slack](https://app.slack.com/client/T040005U9PV/C03VB46GYQM)!

 ---------------